NVIDIA/ais-k8s/terraform/README.md

 This directory contains Terraform files and scripts that allow deploying AIStore cluster on the Kubernetes in the cloud.
 These main script `deploy.sh` will walk you through required steps to set up the AIStore cluster.

-Note that in this tutorial we expect that you have `terraform` and `kubectl` commands installed.
+Note that in this tutorial we expect that you have `terraform`, `kubectl` and `helm` commands installed.
-The Terraform is used to deploy the Kubernetes on specified cloud provider and `kubectl` for deploying the AIStore.
+The Terraform is used to deploy the Kubernetes on specified cloud provider and `kubectl`/`helm` are used for deploying the AIStore.

 ### Cloud providers

 The cluster will be deployed on one of the supported cloud providers.
 Below you can check which cloud providers are supported and what is required to use them.

 | Provider | ID | Required Commands |
 | -------- | --- | ----------------- |